ChicagoVeg/restaurantList/README.md

-This is the code for the ChicagoVeg Group restaurant application.
+This is the source code for the ChicagoVeg Group restaurant application.
 It is provided under the MIT license.

-The url for the app is: http:www.chicagoveg.com/restaurants
+The url for this application is: http://www.chicagoveg.com/

+Browser Support
+IE 9 and above
+Chrome, Safari, Opera (edge)

+This page is not mobile friendly.
+I dedicated mobile version is in the works.